 The CIDOC CRM is an ontology in the sense used in computer science.
-It has been expressed as an object-oriented semantic model, in the hope that this formulation will be comprehensible to both documentation experts and information scientists alike, while at the same time being readily converted to machine-readable formats such as RDF Schema, KIF, DAML+OIL, OWL, , etc. It can be implemented in any Relational or object-oriented schema.
-CIDOC CRM instances can also be encoded in RDF, XML, DAML+OIL, OWL and others.
+It has been expressed as an object-oriented semantic model, in the hope that this formulation will be comprehensible to both documentation experts and information scientists alike, while at the same time being readily converted to machine-readable formats such as RDF Schema or OWL.
+It can be implemented in Relational or Object-Oriented schema.
+CIDOC CRM instances can also be encoded in RDF, JSON LD , XML, OWL among and others

-Although the definition of the CIDOC CRM provided here is complete, it is an intentionally compact and concise presentation of the CIDOC CRM's 89 classes and 151 unique properties.
+Although the definition of the CIDOC CRM provided here is complete, it is an intentionally compact and concise presentation of the CIDOC CRM's 69.81 classes and 164-160 unique properties.
 It does not attempt to articulate the inheritance of properties by subclasses throughout the class hierarchy (this would require the declaration of several thousand properties, as opposed to 137).
 However, this definition does contain all of the information necessary to infer and automatically generate a full declaration of all properties, including inherited properties.